Child Care at UBC

 UBC has long been a leader in the provision of quality child care and is the largest provider of on-campus child care in North America.
-The supply of child care space has steadily increased over the last 40 years, with most spaces prioritized for UBC students, staff and faculty.
-However, similar to regional trends, there are steady wait lists at UBC for child care spaces.
+The supply of child care spaces has steadily increased over the last 40 years.
+UBC Child Care Services and the University Neighbourhood Association (UNA) deliver a range of child care programs to serve infant, toddler, preschool ages as well as out of school age programs.

 The plan sets 5-year targets (to 2024) and long-term targets (from 2025-2041):